urbonegi/ethereum_workshop/workshop_tutorial.md

 right corner.
 Save the workshop workspace.

 ### Install MetaMask
-MetaMask is a self-hosted wallet to store, send and receive ETH and ERC20.
+MetaMask is a self-hosted wallet to store, send and receive ETH.
 Download MetaMask Chrome extension [here](https://metamask.io/).
 When installed, press `Get Started` and select `Import Wallet` option.
 Import an account by entering the mnemonic that is displayed in Ganache and